dlimyh98/CG4002_capstone/data_collection/README.md

     2. _>****......>......DMP enabled..._

 8. You are now ready for data collection.
 Do the move 'x' amount of times.
-    1. Try to keep 'x' below 100, otherwise post-processing the results might take very long.
+    1. Recommended for 'x' to be ~50.
+Above that, fatigue sets in and the reading might not be accurate.
+Post-processing takes longer too.

 9. Once you are done collecting data, `Ctrl-C` to stop `collect.py`.
-You should observe the following output.
+You should observe the following output in-order...
     1. _Ctrl-C pressed, stopping AI data collection_
     2. _Stopped serial communication with Arduino_
+    3. _Post-processing data, please wait..._
+    4. _Done post-processing_

 10. See _Data Format guide_ section for more information on how the data is formatted.